Ok, time to prattle again. Previously, in Methods of Endurance Training: 2011 Season Part 11…

 2. Put a lot more concentrated effort into building my top end.
 This includes short neuromuscular efforts, longer anaerobic stuff and VO2 max efforts.
 It’s all relevant for the type of racing that I’m doing and can only help to pull up my aerobic capacities as well.

-3. Move to a more mult-tiered approach to training.
+3. Move to a more mult-tiered approach to my endurance training.
 That is, rather than long blocks of pure aerobic work followed by the anaerobic stuff, I’m going to keep a small amount of top end work in pretty much throughout the general prep period.
 This is simply a reflection of the years of aerobic work I’ve put in (meaning less ability to improve it by much) on top of the greater general difficulty in improving anaerobic capacities.

 Mind you the above has two factors: general physiological development along with specific improvements on skates (where the technical aspects of going fast are just as important as the purely physiological).
 The combination of starts and varying distance sprint work on my skates coupled with high intensity conditioning on the bike seemed to be a winning combination this past season once I implemented it.
 I’m basing that on the increasing top speeds I was seeing on my skates.